 It being the day before Christmas, it's time to air out the old interval song, which dates back to graduate school, with various tweaks and revisions since (I think Kathy Dupuy and I made up the first version in 1984 while walking in Princeton from a restaurant).
-Sung to the tune of Mel Tormé's Christmas song, and also available on my web page.
+Sung to the tune of Mel Tormé's Christmas song (original words by Robert Wells), and also available on my web page.
 Credit to Hayes Biggs for the second line, and maybe the fourth line, of the bridge.
 So get into the holiday spirit and learn your intervals.

 For the uninitiated, I have put the intervals in red.
 Because you are worth it.